You have received a decision Family reunification

 Requirements for your family to be granted a residence permit

-Your immediate family members may be granted a residence permit to move to Sweden to live with you if any of the following apply to you:
+Your immediate family members may be granted a residence permit to move to Sweden to live with you if any of the following applies to you:

 • You have a permanent residence permit.